MZelko82/NEG/README.md

 ## Repository Overview

-This repository is currently under development, and the code will be made available soon.
-Stay tuned for updates.
+This repository is currently under development, and the code will be made available soon. **Stay tuned for updates**.

 ## Project Description